 So You Want to Start an Ice Cream Business

 One of the most popular treats of all time, ice cream can also be a very sweet business proposition.
-With enough capital, hard work, and the proper equipment, you can make your dreams of operating a successful ice cream shop come true.
+With enough capital, hard work, and the right ice cream supplies, you can make your dreams of operating a successful ice cream shop come true.
 Whether you’ll go the traditional route with scoops of ice cream or you choose a newer trend such as frozen yogurt, there are many factors to consider before you open your doors.

 You may choose to sell ice cream and yogurt from a vendor, or you may choose to craft your own artisan flavors.
 You may also choose to include any number of food items or pair your frozen treats with coffee.
 When considering how to start an ice cream business, let KaTom help by providing you with the equipment you’ll need to make your venture a success.

 Before you can begin to determine what kind of equipment you’ll need, you need to decide what type of ice cream business you hope to open.
 If you’re looking for a simple walk-up counter type that’s only offering soft serve or you're operating out of a truck or cart, you’ll need much less equipment than you’ll need if you’re offering full service with dozens of varieties of ice cream and toppings.

 Soft serve ice cream machines are a versatile way to incorporate ice cream into your existing menu.
 They’ll serve up ice cream and frozen yogurt or custard.
 You can purchase several of these in order to supply your customers with a variety of flavors and presto, you’ve added ice cream into your mix.